Scholarships Available

 - Preference to applicants that have participated in the arts

-One, non-renewable award to a deserving graduating high school senior from Newaygo High School.
+To be awarded to a deserving graduating high school senior from Newaygo High School

-One, non-renewable award to a graduating senior from White Cloud High School.
+To be awarded to a graduating senior from White Cloud High School

 - Has GPA of 3.0 to 3.7 on 4.0 scale